librescoot/alarm-service/README.md

 | delay_armed | Yes | LOW | INT2 |
 | trigger_level_1 | Yes | MEDIUM | NONE |
 | trigger_level_2 | Yes | HIGH | NONE |

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).

+Non-commercial use only.
+Commercial use is prohibited.